alaserimaha/Save-HTML-Form-value-to-MySQL-using-PHP/README.md

 Finally, inside the (xampp >> htdocs) folder you have to create a folder and save two php files in it

-Now let's open the first php file with Apache Web Server ( http://localhost/getForm.php ) and enter number 1 for example
+Now let's open the first php file with Apache Web Server ( http://localhost/getForm.php ) and enter number 1 for example We will see that the browser has converted us to get.php web and that the url contains the value we entered